measurement-kit/engine/README.md

 # Measurement Kit engine written in Go

 This repository contains a Measurement Kit engine written in Go.
+The design of this engine is described in [DESIGN.md](DESIGN.md).